-The printer uses Ink Jet Cartridges for printing.
-You must install a black only cartridge (DA70S), or a black and a color cartridge (DA75S), before you can print.
+The printer uses lnk Jet Cartridges for printing.
+You must install a black only cartridge (DA50S), or a black and a color cartridge (DA55S), before you can print.
 To begin:

-- 1. With the printer on, press the ON LINE key until the display reads OFF LINE. - 2.
-Open the back cover of the printer. - 3.
-Press the Cartridge/+ key on the control panel to move the carriage to the middle of the printer.
-Do not attempt to move the carriage by hand.
-Doing so can result in damage to the carriage assembly. - 4.
-Remove the cartridge from its shipping container by peeling the top cover off.
-Be careful not to touch the gold contacts.
+- 1. With the printer on, press the ON LINE button until the printer displays "OFF LINE". - 2.
+Open the Transport Door of the printer. - 3.
+Press the Cartridge/+ key on the control panel to move the carriage to the middle of the printer. - Remove the color (DA55S only) or black cartridge (both models) from its shipping container by peeling the top cover off.
+Be careful not to touch the copper ribbon.